openmrs/openmrs-plir-dockerized-setup/README.md

 ## PLIR dockerized setup
-THis project contains the dockerized setup for the [PLIR](https://wiki.openmrs.org/pages/viewpage.action?pageId=235278351) project. see [PLIR archtecture](https://wiki.openmrs.org/display/projects/Architectural+Design+Approach+to+support+an+integrated+approach+to+patient-level+indicator+reporting+for+OpenMRS)
+This project contains the dockerized setup for the [PLIR](https://wiki.openmrs.org/pages/viewpage.action?pageId=235278351) project. see [PLIR archtecture](https://wiki.openmrs.org/display/projects/Architectural+Design+Approach+to+support+an+integrated+approach+to+patient-level+indicator+reporting+for+OpenMRS)

 Ensure you have Docker and Docker compose installed locally.